baseboxorg/jeffskinnerbox.github.io/content/ideas/creating-an-ad-hoc-network-for-your-raspberry-pi.md

 without using an access point or any intermediate network router.

-The posting "[Creating an Ad-hoc network for your Raspberry Pi][15]" does an excellent job of giving a simple explanation of what needs to be done to create an Ad-Hoc WiFi network.
+The posting "[Creating an Ad-hoc network for your Raspberry Pi][15]" does an excellent job of giving you the basic steps needed to create an Ad-Hoc WiFi network.
 It quick shows you what files need to be modified but with minimal explanation.
+I hope to do a better job here, avoid some pit fails, and make it easily repeatable via some scripts.

 To get my Ad-Hoc WiFi network operation, I'm going to follow these basic steps: